Surrogate "Level-Based" Lagrangian Relaxation for Mixed-Integer Linear Programming: Introduction

-Within the Interleaved Subgradient method proposed by \cite{Caramanis98}, multipliers are updated after solving one subproblem at a time rather than solving all the subproblems as within the standard subgradient method.
-This significantly reduces computational effort, especially for problems with a large number of subsystems.
+Subgradient directions, however, 1. are generally difficult to obtain computationally when the number of subproblems \eqref{eq8} to be solved is large, and 2. change drastically thereby resulting in zigzagging of Lagrangian multipliers and slow convergence.
+Moreover, 3. stepsizes \eqref{eq7} cannot be set due to the lack of knowledge about the optimal dual value $q(\lambda^*)$.

-The more general Surrogate Sub-gradient Method was then developed by \cite{Zhao99} whereby the exact optimality of the relaxed problem (or even subproblems) is not required.
-As long as the following ``surrogate optimality condition'' is satisfied the multipliers can be updated by using the following formula and the convergence to $\lambda^{*}$ is guaranteed.
-Here ``tilde'' is used to distinguish solutions $\{x_i^k,y_i^k\}$, which are obtained by optimally solving the relaxed problem, from the solutions of the relaxed problem $\{\tilde{x}_i^k,\tilde{y}_i^k\}$, not necessarily optimal, but satisfying the ``surrogate optimality condition'' \eqref{eq9}.
-Unlike that in Polyak's formula, parameter $\gamma$ is less than 1 to guarantee that $q(\lambda^{*}) > L(\tilde{x}^k,\tilde{y}^k,\lambda^k)$ so that the step-sizing formula \eqref{eq10} is well-defined in the first place, as proved in \cite[Proposition 3.1, p.
+To overcome the first two of the difficulties above, the Surrogate Subgradient Method was developed by \cite{Zhao99} whereby the exact optimality of the relaxed problem (or even subproblems) is not required.
+As long as the following ``surrogate optimality condition'' is satisfied: the multipliers can be updated by using the following formula and convergence to $\lambda^{*}$ is guaranteed.
+Here ``tilde'' is used to distinguish optimal solutions $\{x^k\}$ to the relaxed problem, from the solutions $\{\tilde{x}^k\}$ that satisfy the ``surrogate optimality condition'' \eqref{eq9}.
+Unlike that in Polyak's formula, parameter $\gamma$ is less than 1 to guarantee that $q(\lambda^{*}) > L(\tilde{x}^k,\tilde{y}^k,\lambda^k)$ so that the stepsizing formula \eqref{eq10} is well-defined, as proved in \cite[Proposition 3.1, p.
 703]{Zhao99}.
-The concomitant reduction of multiplier zigzagging has been also observed.
+Once $\{\tilde{x}^k,\tilde{y}^k\}$ are obtained, multipliers are updated by using the same formula as in \eqref{eq5} with stepsizes from \eqref{eq10} and ``surrogate subgradient'' multiplier-updating directions $g(\tilde{x}^k,\tilde{y}^k)$ used in place of subgradient directions $g(x^k,y^k)$.
+Besides reducing the computational effort owing to \eqref{eq9}, the concomitant reduction of multiplier zigzagging has also been observed.
+The main difficulty is the lack of knowledge about $q(\lambda^*)$.
+As a result, the geometric/linear convergence of the method (or any convergence at all) is highly questionable.
+Nevertheless, the underlying geometric convergence principle behind the formula \eqref{eq9} is promising and will be exploited in Section \ref{Results}.